open-telemetry/opentelemetry-specification/specification/api-tracing.md

 Attribute values expressing a numerical value of zero or an empty string are considered meaningful and MUST be stored and passed to the exporter.
-Attribute values of `null` are considered undefined and are discarded as if `SetAttribute` was never called.
+Attribute values of `null` are considered to be not set and discarded as if `SetAttribute` was never called.
 If overwriting values is allowed, this results in clearing the previous value and dropping the attribute key from the set of attributes.